fL0P1337/flo0p_discord_bot/README.md

 {
-"DISCORD_TOKEN": "Your Discord bot token, obtained from the Discord Developer Portal.", "DEEPINFRA_TOKEN": "Your DeepInfra API key for AI-text generation functions.", "BING_COOKIES": "Your cookies required for Bing functionality.
-(More information on obtaining cookies can be found in the wiki).", "REKA_COOKIES": "Your cookies required for Reka functionality."
+"DISCORD_TOKEN": "Your Discord bot token, obtained from the Discord Developer Portal.", "DEEPINFRA_TOKEN": "Your DeepInfra API key for AI-text generation functions.", "REKA_COOKIES": "Your cookies required for Reka functionality."
 }
 ```